Free Camping in NSW: 10 of the Best Campgrounds

 Where: East of Tumbarumba, along Tooma Road

-The name suggests plenty of swimming and fishing!
-There’s also horse riding, mountain biking and bushwalking.
+As the name suggests, Paddys River Falls free campground offers plenty of swimming and fishing.
+There’s also horse riding, mountain biking, and bushwalking.
 In the evenings, crouch near the dam and see if you can spot a platypus.
-Bring your own firewood and warm clothes as it can get cold even in the warmer times of the year.
-More Info Here.

 Where: Devoncourt Road, Uralla